Collegium Humanum – Warsaw Management University

-Collegium Humanum – Warsaw Management University – an international, private university with its seat in Warsaw and branches in Rzeszów, Poznań, the Czech Republic (Prague, Frydek-Mistek), Slovakia (Bratislava) and Uzbekistan (Andijan).
+Collegium Humanum (C.H.) – Warsaw Management University is an international, private university with its seat in Warsaw and branches in Rzeszów, Poznań, the Czech Republic (Prague, Frýdek-Místek), Slovakia (Bratislava) and Uzbekistan (Andijan).
+As of March 2024, Collegium Humanum is under compulsory governmental administration due to various academic fraud and corruption charges, chiefly selling MBA titles.
+In June, C.H. changed its name to University of Business and Applied Sciences ‘Varsovia’.